Best credit cards for weddings and honeymoons

 If you earn this card’s full bonus, you’ll have 125,000 Southwest points.
 That’s worth $1,875 in Southwest flights according to our estimations.
 And if you have the Southwest Companion Pass, you can bring along your new spouse for every flight you take, making your points twice as valuable!
 You could easily get $3,750+ in free airfare from this card.

-You’ll earn the Amex Business Platinum card’s 75,000-point bonus after spending $15,000 on purchases in the first three months from account opening, making it one of the best small business credit card offers.
+You’ll earn the Amex Business Platinum card’s 120,000 Membership Rewards® points after you spend $15,000 on eligible purchases with your Card within the first 3 months of Card Membership, making it one of the best small business credit card offers.

-With the Amex Business Platinum card you’ll earn 1.5 Amex Membership Rewards points on single purchases of $5,000+ (up to 1 million additional points per calendar year).
+With the Amex Business Platinum card you’ll earn 1.5 Amex Membership Rewards points on single purchases of $5,000+ on eligible key business categories (on up to $2 million of these purchases per calendar year).
 Reserving wedding venues, catering and decorating, or even booking a luxury honeymoon is a fantastic time to take advantage of this 50% bonus.

 The ability to earn 5 Amex points per dollar on airfare or prepaid hotels is the best earning rate for those categories for any American Express small-business credit card.
 This card also now has a solid mix of travel insurance protection, like trip delay insurance and trip cancellation/interruption coverage.